Package 'CoSMoS'

 Description

-Uses numerical integration to caclulate the theoretical raw or central moments of the specified distribution.
+Uses numerical integration to compute the theoretical raw or central moments of the specified distribution.

 Usage